Important information about GDPR, and ways to get started with your compliance.

-The General Data Protection Regulation, or GDPR, is a European privacy law effective starting May 25, 2018.
-The GDPR regulates how individuals and organizations may collect, use, and retain personal data, which affects Squarespace and sites run on Squarespace’s platform.
+The General Data Protection Regulation (EU GDPR) is a European privacy law that regulates how individuals and organizations may collect, use, and retain the personal data of individuals.

 Note: This guide is available as a resource, but should not be construed or relied upon as legal advice.
 Per our Terms of Service, Squarespace doesn't provide advice or recommendations regarding laws applicable to your site or business.

-- Organization outside of the EU offering goods or services to, or monitoring, EU residents
+- Outside of the EU, the UK, and Switzerland offering goods or services to, or monitoring, EU, UK, or Swiss residents

 What’s considered personal data?

 Under the GDPR, personal data is any information that can reasonably identify a specific living person, either alone, or with other information.
 This broad definition includes traditional personal data—like dates of birth, names, physical addresses, email addresses—and location data, biometric data, financial information, and more.

 To learn more about what is considered personal data in the EU and UK, visit the information pages of the European Commission, Data Protection Commission of Ireland, and Information Commissioner's Office.

 Do I need to sign a DPA with Squarespace?

 Cookies are small pieces of data that websites store on a device.
 Cookies can improve your visitors’ browsing experience because they help websites remember preferences and understand how people use different features.
 Similar technologies include pixels, tags, local storage, and device fingerprinting.
 Websites use these technologies to: